Cascading Settings

 Legacy cascading settings writes

 In the first iteration of the cascading settings framework, the “cascade” was as the application code-level, not the database level.
 The way this works is that the setting value in the application_settings table has a default value.
 At the namespace_settings level, it does not.
-As a result, namespaces have a nil value at the databse level but “inherit” the application_settings value.
+As a result, namespaces have a nil value at the database level but “inherit” the application_settings value.

 If the group is updated to have a new setting value, that takes precedent over the default value at the application_settings level.
 And, any subgroups will inherit the parent group’s setting value because they also have a nil value at the database level but inherit the parent value from the namespace_settings table.
 If one of the subgroups update the setting, however, then that overrides the parent group.